fctr-id/okta-ai-agent/README.md

 # 4. Create a .env file with your configuration
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/fctr-id/okta-ai-agent/main/.env.sample" -OutFile ".env.sample"
 Rename-Item -Path ".env.sample" -NewName ".env"

-# ✏️ Edit the .env file with your settings and save ✏️
+# ⚠️ IMPORTANT: Edit the .env file with your settings! ⚠️
+# The app will not work without properly configured environment variables
+# notepad .env (or use your favorite editor)

 # 5. Launch the application
 docker compose up -d